willardharris/balena-ads-b/README.md

  1. Head back to the balena dashboard and your device's page.
 Click on the *Device Variables*-button – *Vx*.
  2. Add a variable named `OPENSKY_USERNAME` and paste your OpenSky Network username, e.g. `JohnDoe123`.
 You can find your username on your OpenSky Network *[Dashboard](https://opensky-network.org/my-opensky)* page.
  3. Add a variable named `OPENSKY_SERIAL` and paste the value of your existing OpenSky Network serial number, e.g. `1663421823`.
 You can find your serial your OpenSky Network *[Dashboard](https://opensky-network.org/my-opensky)* page.
- 4. On your device's page in the balena dashboard, restart the *opensky-network* application under *Services* by clicking the "cycle" icon next to the service name.
+ 4. On your device's page in the balena dashboard, restart the *opensky-network* service under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new OpenSky Network receiver
 If you have not previously set up a OpenSky Network receiver that you want to reuse, do the following steps:

  1. Register a new [OpenSky Network account](https://opensky-network.org/index.php?option=com_users&view=registration).
 Make sure to activate it using the email that's sent to you.
 Take note of your username, you will need it soon.
  2. Head back to your device's page on the balena dashboard.
-Click on the  _Device Variables_-button – *Vx* – in the left-hand menu.
+Click on the *Device Variables*-button in the left-hand menu.
 Add a variable named `OPENSKY_USERNAME` and populate it with your newly created OpenSky Username, e.g.  `JohnDoe123`.
  3. Head back to your device's *Summary* page.
-Restart the *opensky-network* application under *Services* by clicking the "cycle" icon next to the service name.
+Restart the *opensky-network* service under *Services* by clicking the "cycle" icon next to the service name.
 Wait for the service to finish restarting.
  4. Inside the *Terminal* section, click *Select a target*, then *opensky-network*, and finally *Start terminal session*.
  5. This will open a terminal which lets you interact directly with your OpenSky Network container.
  6. Once the terminal prompt appears, enter `/getserial.sh` (including the leading slash), then press return.
  7. If everything goes according to plan, your OpenSky Network serial number will soon appear.
 Copy it.
- 8. Click on the  _Device Variables_-button – *Vx* – in the left-hand menu.
+ 8. Click on the *Device Variables*-button in the left-hand menu.
 Add a variable named `OPENSKY_SERIAL` and paste the value from the previous step, e.g. `1267385439`.
  9. Go back to your device's *Summary* page.
-Restart the  _opensky-network_  application under  _Services_  by clicking the “cycle” icon next to the service name.
+Restart the *opensky-network* service under *Services* by clicking the “cycle” icon next to the service name.
  10. Head over to your OpenSky Network *[Dashboard](https://opensky-network.org/my-opensky)* and verify that your receiver shows up and feeds data.

 ## Part 7 – Configure RadarBox